This post is also available in: French

 While it is best not to try and visit one island as a day trip from the other (as ferries can take a few hours), you can certainly combine both islands on a multi-stop trip to Greece.
 Travel between the two islands is super easy with regular ferry services travelling back and forth.

 With Inn is located on the sandy beach of Tourlos, 1 km away from Mykonos port.
-It offers spacious rooms with sea view, air conditioning, free wi-fi and mini fridge.
+It offers elegant rooms, with air conditioning, and free wi-fi.
+Most of the rooms come with views to the Aegean Sea.
+Check here for the latest prices and more details.

 Where to stay in Santorini?